The Who in XAI: How AI Background Shapes Perceptions of AI Explanations: Background

 Researchers have begun to examine people's cognitive process of interpreting AI explanations, which could help us understand atypical and misaligned user receptions of XAI.
 Recent work highlights the dual-process of cognition when people process AI explanations ~\cite{buccinca2020proxy}.
 The dual-process theory~\cite{wason1974dual,kahneman2011thinking,petty1986elaboration} posits that people's cognitive processes follow two systems: System 1 processes stimuli in a fast and automatic manner, whereas System 2 engages in deliberative and analytical thinking.
-System 1 often relies on heuristics (rules-of-thumb or mental short-cuts) that can be developed through past experiences.
+System 1 often relies on heuristics (rules-of-thumb or mental shortcuts) that can be developed through past experiences.
 These heuristics, if applied inappropriately, should be considered cognitive biases~\cite{kahneman2011thinking}.
-In XAI, there is often an assumption that people engage in analytic System~2 thinking whereas there is emerging evidence that people mostly engage in System~1 thinking~\cite{buccinca2020proxy}.
+In XAI, there is often an assumption that people mostly engage in analytic System~2 thinking whereas there is growing evidence that people mostly engage in System~1 thinking~\cite{buccinca2020proxy}.
 Negative consequences of cognitive biases such as over-trust in XAI could be attributed to a System~1 heuristic of associating explanations with AI competence~\cite{nourani2021anchoring,chromik2021think}.
 One way to mitigate these biases would be to use \textit{Cognitive Forcing Functions}~(CFFs)--interventions that disrupt heuristic reasoning and promote System 2 analytical thinking~\citep{croskerry2003cognitive}.

 Human-centered XAI calls for pluralistic explanation design---for the \textit{who}, not just the \textit{what}, of XAI~\cite{ehsan2020human}.
 Recent XAI work has begun to differentiate major categories of XAI consumers, from builders to regulatory bodies~\cite{arrieta2020explainable,tomsett2018interpretable,mohseni2020goals,dhanorkar2021needs}.
-While this work is informative, there is still a dearth of empirical insights and understanding on the differences between these XAI users, nor actionable design guidelines.
+While this work is informative, there is still a dearth of empirical insights and understanding of the differences between these XAI users, and actionable design guidelines to support them.

 A generative approach towards pluralistic design of XAI, we believe, is to develop a systematic understanding of \textit{how} and \textit{why} users with different characteristics (e.g., with or without AI backgrounds) form different perceptions (\textit{what}) of XAI systems.
 Such insights can refine our understanding of \textit{who} the humans are in XAI.
 To our knowledge, this has not yet been systematically explored in the specific context of XAI.
 Thus, our work adds to the discourse by adding empirical insights through a systematic exploration of two different \textit{who's} in XAI.
 Our work is also motivated by broader research studying individual differences that impact human-AI interaction, as reviewed below.